 What is the Difference Between SPT-1 and SPT-2 Wire

 What is the difference between SPT-1 and SPT-2 wire?
 This is a question we get asked on a daily basis and anytime we write an article or put together a video about this topic, it always gets a lot of views.
-And the popularity of this information isn’t limited to only pro Christmas installers and Christmas enthusiasts, but is also sought out by folks that don’t have anything to do with holiday decorating.
+And the popularity of this information isn’t limited to only pro-Christmas installers and Christmas enthusiasts but is also sought out by folks that don’t have anything to do with holiday decorating.
 Asking about SPT-1 versus SPT-2 goes well beyond seasonal lighting.
 Anyone dealing with 16 gauge and 18 gauge electrical wire frequently wonders what the difference is between the SPT rating on the wiring they are using.

-Before going any further, it’s important to state clearly that while I have been in the pro Christmas industry for more than 20 years, I am not an electrician and while I am providing some guidelines that we use with our own installation teams, this information should only be used as a guide and not taken as expert electrical advice.
+Before going any further, it’s important to state clearly that while I have been in the pro-Christmas industry for more than 20 years, I am not an electrician and while I am providing some guidelines that we use with our own installation teams, this information should only be used as a guide and not taken as expert electrical advice.
 Always consult a licensed electrician that is well versed in the National Electrical Code for the most up to date information regarding electrical specs and maximum amperage ratings.

 Facts Versus Fiction

 SPT-1 versus SPT-2 is not as straight forward as it should be and the answer to the question, “What’s the Difference”, has been debated and argued for many years.
 Unfortunately, there is a lot of bad information out there that only adds to the confusion.
-Recently, I did a search of this topic online and found that about 30% of the information is slightly inaccurate and another 40% is completely wrong.
+Recently, I did a search on this topic online and found that about 30% of the information is slightly inaccurate and another 40% is completely wrong.

 In a nutshell, the difference between SPT-1 and SPT-2 is the thickness of the insulation.
 SPT-1 is .03” and SPT-2 is .045”.
 That’s the only difference physically between the two ratings.
 And most websites agree on that.
-Where things get messy is when maximum number of amps is discussed.
+Where things get messy is when the maximum number of amps is discussed.
 The majority of specs state that SPT-1 has a max rating of 7 amps and SPT-2 is 10 amps.
 This is not accurate.
-Maximum amperage load is determined by the amount of copper in the wire and the length of cord being used.
+The maximum amperage load is determined by the amount of copper in the wire and the length of the cord being used.
 It has nothing to do with the amount of insulation.
-Bottom line, the only difference between the two SPT numbers is the thickness of the insulation.
+The bottom line, the only difference between the two SPT numbers is the thickness of the insulation.
 SPT-2 has 50% thicker insulation than SPT-1.
 It does not change the maximum amount of power the wire can handle.

 The table below is what we use when training our installation crews and consulting other professional Christmas installers:

-Which is Better, SPT-1 or SPT-2?
+Which is Better, SPT-1, or SPT-2?